-Founder and Executive Director of Lifeline, Dan graduated from the University of Michigan Law School in 1986.
+Founder and President of Lifeline, Dan graduated from the University of Michigan Law School in 1986.
 After serving two years as an attorney-adviser at the State Department, Dan has spent the last 25 years in private legal practice and spearheading a series of ground-breaking lawsuits on behalf of victims of governmental and corporate abuse.
 Dan has also donated his legal expertise to disadvantaged communities in Vietnam through the Legal Assistance for Vietnamese Asylum Seekers (LAVAS) project.

 Wanting to give back further, Dan created the International Lifeline Fund (Lifeline) in 2003 to help individuals and communities gain access to clean drinking water and realize the benefits of clean cooking.
 Thus, Lifeline’s mission is not only to provide clean water and clean cooking to communities, but to do so in a sustainable manner so that each community’s quality of life is improved in a permanent way.